Which place is cheaper, Arles or Nice?

 Nice is popular with backpackers and budget travelers.
 Because it's one of the most popular tourist destinations in France, many backpackers make their way here.
 Nice is known for its high end vibe, so it can be challenging to find affordable options, but if you know where to look, they are around.

-Arles is a good destination for this activity.
+Arles is a challenging destination for budget travelers and backpackers due to the higher prices.
 There are a couple of hostels and apartments in the area.

 Nice is well known for its public transit.
 Also, Arles is still popular, but not quite as popular for times when you don't have a car.